-EMPLOYEE CASE HISTORY
+EMPLOYEE CASE STUDY

 A UK and European multi-site business in a highly competitive sector wished to address a high, very costly and damaging turnover of highly experienced and essential personnel.
 They also faced an increasing challenge in engaging with a mobile and remote workforce.